 - Your transactions with UESP or others

-- UESP’s website, uesp.org (UESP may collect information automatically from visitors, using cookies and
+UESP’s website, uesp.org (UESP may collect information automatically from visitors, using cookies and other technologies)

 Personal information collected from any source may include, among other things, your name, address, U.S. Social Security or Taxpayer Identification Number, date of birth, and information about accounts at other institutions.